-- a.
-Hire and supervise 1.0 FTE Crisis Specialist who will participate on Mobile Crisis Team with Nevada County Sheriff's Office (NCSO) - b.
-Jointly respond with NCSO to calls related to mental health, substance use, and/or homelessness, with goal of de-escalating crises and reducing incidents of arrest and incarceration - c.
+- i.
+Hire and supervise 1.0 FTE Youth Crisis Specialist who will participate on Mobile Crisis Team. - ii.
+Respond to crisis calls involving youth at local schools, community-based organizations, and other sites as agreed upon by Contractor and County, to provide crisis assessment, de-escalation, and safety planning and referral to appropriate level of care or services. - iii.
+Respond jointly to calls with law enforcement, as needed, related to mental health, substance use, and/or youth, with goal of de-escalating crises and reducing incidents of transfer to high levels of care. - iv.
 Write 5150 holds as needed and appropriate

-- d.
-Share information with NCSO as appropriate in crisis situations as allowed by HIPAA to contribute to the safety and well-being of all parties - e.
-Coordinate referrals to treatment as appropriate, including to the Crisis Stabilization Unit, HOME Team, Nevada County Behavioral Health, and other critical services. - f.
-Engage and outreach to family and natural supports of program participants - g.
-Participate in any appropriate training for this specialized position such as Radio Training, Safety Awareness Training, CGIS Security Training, and other trainings as appropriate. - h.
-Abide by NCSO expectations for attire and appearance. - i.
-Pass security clearance provided by NCSO - j.
-Be available to work a 40 hour work week with some flexibility about days and times but tentatively a Tuesday-Friday 9am-7pm schedule initially - k.
-Participate in regular steering committee meetings to ensure oversight of the mobile crisis team project - I. Track relevant project data such as number of 5150 holds written, referrals to treatment, follow-up contact, and other data as directed by the county; provide data monthly to county - m.
-Conduct Medi-Cal billing when appropriate and allowable
+- v.
+Provide transportation for 5150 hold placement as appropriate - vi.
+Share information with law enforcement, schools, and providers, including Nevada County Behavioral Health, as appropriate in crisis situations as allowed by HIPAA to promote continuity of care and contribute to the safety and well-being of all parties - vii.
+Coordinate referrals to treatment as appropriate, including to the Crisis Stabilization Unit, Nevada County Children's Behavioral Health, and other critical services - viii.
+Engage and outreach to family and natural supports of program participants, providing support and navigation through systems of care - ix.
+Conduct crisis assessments and/or provide support to youth at the hospital emergency department when not needed in the field - x.
+Provide follow up and aftercare to program participants in order to assist with implementation of safety plans and follow through with connection to supports and referrals - xi.
+Participate in any appropriate training for this specialized position such as Radio Training, Safety Awareness Training, CGIS Security Training, and other trainings as appropriate. - xii.
+Provide outreach and education to organizations that provided a focus on youth to increase awareness of the program, the program's function, and increase awareness and knowledge surrounding youth crisis needs and best practices. - xiii.
+Track relevant project data such as number of 5150 holds written, referrals to treatment, follow-up contact, and other data as directed by the county; provide data monthly to county.
+Provide all necessary grant reporting for the 1.0 FTE funded by the Crisis Care Mobile Unit Grant. - xiv.
+Track Youth Mobile Crisis staff time according to CCMU grant requirements: - 1.
+0.1 FTE Infrastructure: community outreach and education, trainings, coordination with local organizations, coordination and planning with other mobile crisis teams - 2.
+0.9 FTE Direct Services c.
+Mobile Crisis Clinical Lead